-If a person or company owes you money and the court issues them with a bankruptcy or winding-up order, use a ‘Proof of Debt’ form to register as a creditor.
+Register as a creditor if a person or company owes you money and the court issues them with a bankruptcy or winding-up order.

 When you register, you’ll be added to the list of creditors (people who are owed money).
 You’re not guaranteed any payment, but you’ll be: